Tanah Boyd: 2019

 In 2019, Boyd moved up to the Brisbane Broncos NRL squad on a development contract.

 On 12 June, he made a mid-season move to the Gold Coast Titans, signing with the club until the end of the 2021 NRL season.
 He began playing for their Queensland Cup feeder side, the Burleigh Bears.
 On 30 June, he was selected in the Queensland under-20 team, coming off the bench in their loss to New South Wales.

 In Round 24 of the 2019 NRL season, Boyd made his NRL debut for the Gold Coast against the Newcastle Knights.

 2020

 Boyd played 13 games for the Gold Coast in the 2020 NRL season as the club finished ninth on the table and missed the finals.

 2021

 Boyd was limited to only six matches in the 2021 NRL season.
 Boyd did not play in the Gold Coast's elimination finals loss to the Sydney Roosters.

 2022

-In round 25 of the 2022 NRL season, Boyd kicked a field goal in golden point extra-time to win the game for the Gold Coast 27-26 against the New Zealand Warriors.
+In round 25 of the 2022 NRL season, Boyd kicked a field goal in golden point extra-time to win the game for the Gold Coast 27–26 against the New Zealand Warriors.

 Boyd played a total of 18 matches for the Gold Coast throughout the season scoring three tries.
 The club would endure a difficult season finishing 13th on the table.

 2023

-In round 3 of the 2023 NRL season, Boyd scored two tries and kicked five goals in the Gold Coast's 38-34 upset victory over Melbourne.
+In round 3 of the 2023 NRL season, Boyd scored two tries and kicked five goals in the Gold Coast's 38–34 upset victory over Melbourne.

+Boyd played a total of 21 games for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

+2024

+Boyd played nine games for the Gold Coast in the 2024 NRL season as the club finished 14th on the table.
+On 31 October 2024, Boyd signed a two-year deal with the New Zealand Warriors.

+2025

+In round 19 of the 2025 NRL season, Boyd made his club debut for the New Zealand side in their victory over the Wests Tigers.
+On 28 September, Boyd played in the New Zealand Warriors NSW Cup grand final victory against the St. George Illawarra.